Tour Instructions: One click to hide/show info, double click to enter/exit full screen mode & you can pinch to zoom.

 The walkway was built to provide workers at the hydroelectric power plants at Chorro Falls and Gaitanejo Falls with means to cross between them, to provide transport of materials, and to facilitate inspection and maintenance of the channel.
 Construction began in 1901 and was finished in 1905.
 King Alfonso XIII crossed the walkway in 1921 for the inauguration of the dam Conde del Guadalhorce and it became known by its present name.

 From the south you can buy a bus ticket for €1.55 and join the que for the bus that comes every 30 minutes.
 There are actually two approaches to reach the start, If you have any difficulty with walking there is a shorter approach, 1.5km through a small lit tunnel which is just 200m down the road from El Kiosko and should take only 20 minutes or so.
 Starting from El Kiosko is a 2.7km hike and takes around 50 minutes to reach the start.
+There’s nothing strenuous at all and it’s pretty much downhill all the way.
+However if you’re really scared of heights, I would suggest you sit this one out.

 - Car: If you start your trip in Malaga, take the A–357 motorway and go towards the MA-5403, through the Towns of Cártama, Pizarra, Carratraca, and Ardales.
 This route is roughly 36 miles, and will take around 50 minutes.
 Once you arrive purchase a bus ticket from the kiosk for €1.55 to the start.